-Diverting Waste Setting an 80% waste diversion goal
+Diverting Waste Working towards 80% waste diversion

 Our efforts focus on the boxes, hangers and plastic wrapping used to transport and protect our clothes as they move from distribution centers to stores.